Acif/Acif/README.md

 I'm a third-year Computer Science student at the **University of Victoria**, specializing in **Software Systems Development** and **Networks**.

-I also have a strong personal interest in **cybersecurity**, which I am actively pursuing outside of my academic studies.
+I also have a personal interest in **cybersecurity**, which I am pursuing outside of my academic studies.

 ---